Skip to main content

 The work the council does, the grant money it has attracted, and the change it has supported includes:

-At a meeting of July’s Full Council, members of North East Lincolnshire Council voted to approve the following:
+This followed a meeting of July’s Full Council, where members of North East Lincolnshire Council voted to approve the following with regards to this authority’s position on LGR:

-These recommendations were taken to Full Council, following discussions at meetings of the Local Government Reorganisation Working Group.
-Group Leaders from across the Council sit on the group, which is supported by the appropriate officers.
+These recommendations had been taken to Full Council, following discussions at meetings of the Local Government Reorganisation Working Group.
+Group Leaders from across the Council sat on the group, which was supported by the appropriate officers.

 What is the difference between Devolution and LGR?